How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Installation may take 2 to 3 days to complete, after which you can dry-run the machine for another three days to ensure the safety of the water supply.

-Remember, the quality of the water you sell depends primarily on the machine that filters it.
+Remember, the water quality you sell depends primarily on the machine that filters it.
 You want the water to be free from microorganisms and chlorine, which pose serious health risks to your consumers.

 To ensure that the machine’s filtration system produces the quality you desire, get water samples and take them to a DOH-accredited laboratory for analysis.
-If it passes the DOH requirements, then you can proceed with opening your water refilling station business.
+If it passes the DOH requirements, you can open your water refilling station business.

 Otherwise, contact your supplier to determine the cause of the contamination and replace the machines if needed.

-According to the Sanitation Code of the Philippines, water refilling stations are regularly monitored by local health offices.
+According to the Sanitation Code of the Philippines, local health offices regularly monitor water refilling stations.
 Expect to have the monitoring done during these times:

 • Bacteriological quality – once a month.